Aravindh0523/Urban_model_Bengaluru_city/README.md

       Load Optical image: Using an imported shape file of Bengaluru city, insert the optical image collection and filter by area.
       Landsat 5, Landsat 7, and Landsat 8 datasets were used to examine the study area's land use and land cover classification.
 Three decades were observed for LULC in the study period, which runs from 1990 to
       2024: 1990, 1995, 2000, 2005, 2010, 2015, 2020, and 2024.
 The Tier-1, Level-2 Landsat 5 dataset was used between 1990 and 2000; the Tier-1, Level-2 Landsat 7 dataset was used between 2000 and 2010; and the
-      Tier-1, Level-2 Landsat 8 dataset was used between 2015 and 2024.
+      Tier-1, Level-2 Landsat 8 dataset was used in 2015 and Landsat 9 dataset was used in 2024.
 After adding the imagery and applying a filter to the desired area and time frame, create a composite.

  Step 2:
-      create a function to take clouds out of the Landsat data: All that has to be done is mask away the information regarding cloud cover that is already contained in the Landsat data.
+      create a function to ensure high-quality data for analysis, cloud-free images were selected, and the median method in Google Earth Engine (GEE) was utilized to mitigate potential atmospheric and sensor-related variations in the composite image.

  Step 3:
       Create a test and training dataset, combine land cover classes, and define the bands and training points.